fortinmike/git-multirepo/README.md

 - git-multirepo should be considered alpha at the moment.
 All of the core features work as described, though.
 Suggestions and contributions are welcome.
 - The project and its dependencies are beside each other on disk (for now).
-- There are currently no features to facilitate main-repo + dependencies branching workflows.
+- There are currently no features to facilitate branch-heavy workflows.
-- You must install the tool (`gem install git-multirepo`) on the CI server to perform continuous integration.
+- You must install the tool (`gem install git-multirepo`) on the CI server for continuous integration.

 ## Summary of Commands

+Here is a quick rundown of commands available to you in git-multirepo:

 | Command | Description |
 |---------|-------------|